Franklin Tree

 John Bartram named the plant after his close friend and fellow Philadelphian: Benjamin Franklin.

-Its Latin nameFranklinia Alatamaha—puts all this history together.
+Its Latin nameFranklinia Alatamaha—combines all this history.
 Franklinia refers to Ben Franklin, and Alatamaha is the name of the river in Georgia where they spotted it.

 Franklin trees can be tricky to grow—IF they are not planted in their favorite environment